 It is at this time that I’d like to inform you that I live on a property owned by Alliance.
 It would be my personal recommendation that if you’re in the market for a new place, don’t go with Alliance.
 They own many properties around the country, and if the rest are anything like the one I’m currently living in, they’ll nickel and dime your ass, their maintenance men will enter your apartment illegally, and they won’t do anything you ask.

 Now that that’s out of the way, back to the neighbors.
 I didn’t want to be a total bitch and file a noise complaint every day, but it was starting to get a little ridiculous.

 I even came home for lunch one day during the week and the noise was still happening!
 So, that leaves me to believe there’s at least two people living there and they now take shifts to move the furniture back and forth across the floor, as the energy they’re creating must be powering Round Rock, Texas, in its entirety.

-“I’ll take the night shift!” one of them must say to the other; one sleeps while the other stomps, drags the couch behind him, and occassionally drops a bowling ball on the ceiling right above my TV.
+“I’ll take the night shift!” one of them must say to the other; one sleeps while the other stomps, drags the couch behind him, and occasionally drops a bowling ball on the ceiling right above my TV.

-And I think that’s exactly my problem.
 When I filed the initial complaint, I was kind of hoping my leasing agent would reply back and say, “Omigosh, we are actually doing construction to that unit!”